JacksonBates/fcc-git-nomic/RULES.md

 ## 2- Rule Acceptance
 Players cast their votes by commenting on open Pull Requests.

 Players cannot cast votes for rules they've proposed.

-Players on cast their votes should tell which type this rule should be considered[Immutable or not] in case they are in favor of this rule.
+Players on casting their votes should tell which type a proposed rule should be considered[Immutable/Mutable] in case they are in favor of the proposed rule.

 A rule must be accepted by vote before it is passed into effect.

 A rule passes if it receives 3 votes in its favor.

 A rule cannot pass if there are 3 votes against it, and in case of equality of votes the rule kept in pull request case another 48 hours [from the time of the last vote casted] in case a new vote came in favor of it or an old voter changed his vote, and this is the only case in which players allowed to change their vote.

 After 48 hours if the votes still in equality case the rules considered rejected.

 ## 3 - Stickers